SmartContractSecurity/SWC-registry/README.md

 1: issues:
 2: - id: "OMN-ARITH-OVERFLOW"
 3:   count: 1
+4:   location:
+5:   - bytecode_offset:
+6:     line_number: 7
 ```

 - Line 1: A test case has zero, one or multiple `issues` that are listed in the configuration file.
-- Line 2: `id` containts the identifier (composed of class and subclass) for the particular issue.
+- Line 2: `id` contains the identifier (composed of class and subclass) for the particular issue.
 Each subclass is described in a markdown file in the [taxonomy](./taxonomy) directory.
 If no appropriate identifier exists, consider adding a new class and/or subclass.
 - Line 3: `count` is the number of times that the issue of that class occurs in the sample.
+- Line 4:
+- Line 5:
+- Line 6:

 ## Contact